Tehforsch/diman/README.md

 `Quantity` should behave like its underlying storage type whenever allowed by the dimensions.

 ## Arithmetics and math
-Addition and subtraction of two quantities is allowed if the dimensions match.
+Addition and subtraction of two quantities is allowed if the dimensions match:
 ```rust
 let l: Length<f64> = 5.0 * meters + 10.0 * kilometers;
 ```